binary-com/webtrader/beta/v2.2.6/help/docs/up-down.md

 ## Up/Down

+There are two types of Up/Down trades:

-Choose Rise/Fall when you want to profit from the market rising or falling from its current level.
+1. Rise/Fall – Predict that the market will rise or fall from its current level

-Choose Higher/Lower when you want to profit from the market ending higher or lower than a price target.
+2. Higher/Lower – Predict that the market will end higher or lower than a price target

-1. Choose the market, the time period, and how much you wish to win.
-2. Price the trade.
-3. Win 10-1000% on your stake if you are correct.
-Increase your winning return by choosing a price target farther away from the current price.